jg-rp/json-p3/README.md

 console.log(nodes.values()); // [ 'John', 'Sally', 'Jane' ]
 ```

-The result of `path.query()` is an instance of `JSONPathNodeList`.
-That is a list of `JSONPathNode` objects, one node for each value in the target JSON document that matched they query.
-Each node has:
+The result of `jsonpath.query()` is an instance of `JSONPathNodeList`.
+That is a list of `JSONPathNode` objects, one node for each value in the target JSON document matching the query.
+Each node has a:

 - `value` - The value found in the target JSON value.
 This could be an array, object or primitive value.
 - `location` - An array of property names and array indices that were required to reach the node's value in the target JSON value.